Section outline

 • Parallel Circuit

-• The same current flows through each component.
+• Same current flows through all.

 Series Circuit

-• Electricity can flow through multiple paths.
+• Electricity flows through multiple paths.

 Parallel Circuit